 6. Hand-Eye Coordination

-As your child moves her hand to write, her eyes watch the pen move across the page, sending information to her brain about how to manipulate the pen.
+As your preschooler moves her hand to write, her eyes watch the pen move across the page, sending information to her brain about how to manipulate the pen.
 The pen wobbles and your little one grows frustrated that her efforts didn’t result in a perfect letter “b”.
 Slowly, she’s improving her hand-eye coordination which is essential for good handwriting.

 Little kids must develop this skill by giving their eyes and hands plenty of practice working together.
 It begins from the moment babies wave their hands above their head and learn to put them into their mouth.